Individual Water Supply Wells - Fact Sheet #6

 Guidance for Code Enforcement Officials

-- "Guidance for Code Enforcement Officials" is available in Portable Document Format (PDF, 278KB, 4pgs.).
+- "Guidance for Code Enforcement Officials" is available in Portable Document Format (PDF, 114KB, 4pgs.).

 Compliance with water well construction regulations and well contractor requirements

-IWS are required to be in compliance with the New York State Residential Code, NYS DOH Appendix 5-B "Standards for Water Wells", installed by a certified NYS Department of Environmental Conservation (DEC) registered water well contractor (driller) and have groundwater as the water source.
+New and replacement IWS are required to be in compliance with the New York State Residential Code (which references NYS DOH Appendix 5-B "Standards for Water Wells"), installed by a certified NYS Department of Environmental Conservation (DEC) registered water well contractor (driller) and have groundwater as the water source.
+Some counties may have their own requirement for approvals of new and replacement wells.
+Contact the local health department (LHD) for more information.

 Residential Code: Subsection P2602.1.1: "Individual water supplies.
 Individual water supplies (private wells) shall be installed by a well driller registered with the Department of Environmental Conservation and be in compliance with the provisions of Appendix 5-B of the New York State Department of Health regulations (10NYCRR Appendix 5-B)."

-Water Well Contractor Registration: Environmental Conservation Law §15-1525: This law requires persons engaged in the business of water well contracting to be registered with the DEC.
+Water Well Contractor Registration: Environmental Conservation Law §15-1525: This law requires persons engaged in the business of water well contracting to be registered with the DEC (see below).
 Water well contracting includes any excavation for the purpose of obtaining groundwater, which includes drilled wells, dug wells, springs, "driven points" and shore wells.
-The water well contracting supervisor needs to be "certified" (i.e. has passed an exam by the National Ground Water Association or equivalent) and onsite during water well construction activities.
+The water well contracting supervisor needs to be "certified" (i.e. passed an exam by the National Ground Water Association) and onsite during water well construction activities.

 Key Items to Check

 It is recommended that the following key items be checked prior to issuing a building permit or certificate of occupancy.
-A checklist CEOs may use that includes the following items is attached.
+A checklist CEOs may use that includes the following items is available by downloading "Guidance for Code Enforcement Officials".

 Well Contractor Requirements: The following DEC Well Contractor Law requirements should be verified: